 President Kaunda presided over the 8th graduation ceremony of the University of Zambia on Saturday (11 December).

-President Kaunda presided over the 8th graduation ceremony of the University of Zambia on Saturday (11 December).
+Background: President Kaunda presided over the 8th graduation ceremony of the University of Zambia on Saturday (11 December).
 In his address, Dr. Kaunda stressed the importance of academic freedom.

 SYNOPSIS: The ceremony was held in Lusaka's Mulungushi hall.
 In honour of the occasion traditional dances and music were performed.
 President Kaunda, who is Chancellor of the University, gave the students their diplomas.
 There were over 400 graduates at this year's ceremony.